-- What is a risk model? - What are the characteristics of the models developed to date within the cocoa sector for predicting child labour7 and how do they perform? - What has been learned from these experiences and what are the emerging recommendations?
+- What is a risk model? - What are the characteristics of the models developed to date within the cocoa sector for predicting child labour and how do they perform? - What has been learned from these experiences and what are the emerging recommendations?

-3 "Assessment of Effectiveness of Cocoa Industry Interventions in Reducing Child Labor in Cocoa Growing Areas of Côte d'Ivoire and Ghana.", Sadhu, S., Kysia, K., Onyango, L., Zinnes, C.F., Lord, S., Monnard, A. and Arellano, NORC at the University of Chicago, 2020.
+&lt;sup>3 "Assessment of Effectiveness of Cocoa Industry Interventions in Reducing Child Labor in Cocoa Growing Areas of Côte d'Ivoire and Ghana.", Sadhu, S., Kysia, K., Onyango, L., Zinnes, C.F., Lord, S., Monnard, A. and Arellano, NORC at the University of Chicago, 2020.

-4 Ibid.
+Ibid

-5 ICI Strategy 2021-2026, International Cocoa Initiative, 2020.
+&lt;sup>5 ICI Strategy 2021-2026, International Cocoa Initiative, 2020.

-6 Ibid.
+&lt;sup>6 Ibid.

-7 Note that throughout this paper the general term "child labour" is used, although in several cases, the risk models discussed were developed to identify children in hazardous child labour, a subset of all child labour cases.
+&lt;sup>7 Note that throughout this paper the general term "child labour" is used, although in several cases, the risk models discussed were developed to identify children in hazardous child labour, a subset of all child labour cases.